The Voice van Vlaanderen: Format

 The series consists of three phases: a blind audition, a battle phase, and live performance shows.
 Four judges/coaches, all noteworthy recording artists, choose teams of contestants through a blind audition process.
 Each judge has the length of the auditioner's performance (about one minute) to decide if he or she wants that singer on his or her team; if two or more judges want the same singer (as happens frequently), the singer has the final choice of coach.

 Each team of singers is mentored and developed by its respective coach.
 In the second stage, called the battle phase, coaches have two of their team members battle against each other directly by singing the same song together, with the coach choosing which team member to advance from each of four individual "battles" into the first live round.
 Within that first live round, the surviving four acts from each team again compete head-to-head, with public votes determining one of two acts from each team that will advance to the final eight, while the coach chooses which of the remaining three acts comprises the other performer remaining on the team.

 In the final phase, the remaining contestants (Final 24) compete against each other in live broadcasts.
 The television audience and the coaches have equal say 50/50 in deciding who moves on to the final 4 phase.
 With one team member remaining for each coach, the (final 4) contestants compete against each other in the finale with the outcome decided solely by public vote.

+Production

+In early 2011, it was announced that VTM had acquired the rights to produce the Flemish version of The Voice.
+Devised by John de Mol, the format is based on the Dutch TV programme The Voice of Holland and is part of the wider The Voice franchise.
+The first season aired on 25 November 2011 on VTM.
+Following strong viewership and positive reception, a second season was confirmed in 2012 and began airing in 2013.
+After another successful run, the network ordered a third season, which aired in 2014.
+In 2016, VTM announced and aired the fourth season, followed by a fifth season in 2017.
+After the finale of the fifth season, a sixth season was confirmed, which aired in 2019.
+Later that same year, VTM also announced that The Voice Senior would debut as a spin-off for older contestants.
+The seventh season of The Voice van Vlaanderen premiered in 2021, followed by the eighth season in 2022.
+During the finale of season eight, a ninth season was confirmed, which premiered in 2023.
+By 2024, The Voice van Vlaanderen had aired nine seasons, cementing itself as one of Flanders’ most successful and enduring music competition shows.